You are also able to view your season and events history on your profile page, under the Seasons & Events section.

 - Endless Ledge: A race type based on The Ledge Area from Act 1.
 Players see how far they can get through different Ledge themed areas in the given time.
 Dead characters can still receive points in these events.

 - Signature: Signature races are specific races that have consistent length and properties during the season.
-The signature race in Emberwake is a one hour solo race with a fixed seed and the Emberwake mod (see below).
+The signature race in Bloodgrip is a 50 minute solo race with a fixed seed and the Bloodgrip mod (see below).
 Player results throughout the season are scored in a ladder of overall results in these Signature events.
 There are special prizes (alternate-art Demigod's Beacons) for the three top finishers of each class.

 We occasionally run Hybrid event types, such as Descent Bursts, which are a series of short Descent events.